Zehndiii/Klipper-Backup/README.md

 ~/klipper-backup/install.sh
 ```

+If you want to do manual backups use the provided macros.
+During installation copy the macro file and inclue the file in your printer.cfg.
+This function is dependent on the gcode shell command you can get it from kiauh.

+To scedule weekly jobs you can use anacron.

 ## RTFM
 I would suggest reading the [docs](https://klipperbackup.xyz), as this provides detailed step-by-step instructions and further tips.
 Set the server address and server type in the .env file: